How Long Should Your Free Trial Period Be?

 • In B2B, it is more typical to request payment information and have a high-touch onboarding procedure for trial periods.

-• Meanwhile, the majority of B2C businesses give their customers a trial length of just seven days to explore everything without any sales involvement.
+• Meanwhile, the majority of B2C businesses give their customers a trial duration of just seven days to explore everything without any sales involvement.

 • The free trial length depends on several factors and can be different for various industries and products.
-If you have a complex product you may need longer trial periods but if your service is easy to use, your trial length should be shorter.
+If you have a complex product you may need a longer trial period but if your service is easy to use, your trial length should be shorter.

 • To convert free trial users to paying customers, leave a good first impression, and personalize their onboarding experience.